 Hello, I'm Chrissie.
-I can't get over how lucky I am to be living at the seaside, as more than ten years later I still love living at Cleveleys.
-I hope you enjoy my slightly cock-eyed look at life - come back regularly for a look at everyday life at the seaside, as I wander round from subject to subject.
-I can't help it but the weather often features, as do the ordinary things that we all do everyday, along with the very different things that you get to see and do here.
+I can't get over how lucky I am to be living at the seaside - I still love living at Cleveleys after being here for more than 15 years.
+I hope you enjoy my slightly cock-eyed look at life - come back regularly for a look at living beside the seaside, our mad family life and my view on local and topical current affairs.
+The weather often features, along with the very different things that you get to see and do when you live somewhere like this.

 We decided to play hooky on Friday afternoon as the sun was shining, after all, none of us know how long it will last, so being as we work hard the rest of the week, we got washed up and tidied up after lunch and went to Blackpool.
 Maybe not very exciting to some people, but a treat for us as we don’t get much chance to go out mid week and Jane was getting an itch she needed to scratch called retail therapy!
 It was surprisingly quiet in the shops, we made M&S our first port of call as we needed some shopping as we didn’t go to Asda, that done and out of the way, we set off to do the deed.